-Where you aware that more than 50% of your home’s energy costs are related to heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Would you believe that more than half of your home’s energy costs are from your heating and cooling?
+This is why it’s essential to have an energy-efficient HVAC system.

-Furnace efficiency standards were last updated to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, calculates how effective your furnace is at transforming natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while creating heat.

-In 2022, President Biden recommended new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and promote sustainability.
+In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save homeowners money and encourage sustainability.

-So, what does all of this mean for your existing furnace in 2023?
-As of this writing, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+Currently, next to nothing, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Chelan and Wenatchee soon, highly energy-efficient furnaces are ready and available.
-See how these furnaces can help you save on energy bills now.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+Learn how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces